gdalessi/OpenMORe/README.md

 # Required external libraries:
 Numpy and Matplotlib are required for almost all the ROM functions.
 For some function Scipy or Sklearn can also be necessary.
-For the module ANN.py, Keras is required
+For the module ANN.py, Keras is required.

 # Module: clustering.py
 Three main classes are available for clustering/classification tasks: